OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:50

-You do not realize that it is better for you that one man die for the people than that the whole nation perish.”
+You do not understand that it is better for you that one man die for the people than that the whole nation perish.”

 ## John 11:51